 The Institut Français de la Vigne et du Vin (IFV), the Institut National de la Recherche Agronomique (INRA), Montpellier SupAgro, the Institut des Hautes Etudes de la Vigne et du Vin (IHEV), IRSTEA, SUDVINBIO, the Occitanie Regional Chamber of Agriculture and the AgriSud-Ouest Innovation competitive cluster were gathered together for SITEVI on a joint "Research and Innovation" stand.

-These scientific and R&D organisations which work together on innovative projects for the sector's firms, both in winegrowing and winemaking, are mobilising specifically for this edition of SITEVI to present the major challenges that winegrowing is likely to be facing tomorrow.
+These scientific and R&D organisations which work together on innovative projects for the sector's firms, both in winegrowing and winemaking, mobilised specifically for this edition of SITEVI to present the major challenges that winegrowing is likely to be facing tomorrow.

-On the stand, they will present all the latest progress made in research, training, innovation and transfer in the vine and wine sector around five main topics:
+On the stand, they presented all the latest progress made in research, training, innovation and transfer in the vine and wine sector around five main topics: